-The many representations of the irascible, inspirational Winston Churchill on screens large and small have featured actors such as Robert Hardy, Albert Finney, Gary Oldman, Brian Cox and Ian McNeice (Bert Large of Doc Martin fame) in the lead role, each of them finding his own way of coming to filmic terms with possibly the most famous British politician of the past century.
+The many representations of the irascible, inspirational Winston Churchill on screens large and small have featured actors including Robert Hardy, Albert Finney, Gary Oldman, Brian Cox and Ian McNeice (Bert Large of Doc Martin fame) in the lead role, each of them finding his own way of coming to terms with possibly the most famous British politician of the past century.

-But how many of us know much about his involvement in the film industry?
+But how many of us know much about Churchill’s involvement in the film industry?
 Fleet’s documentary goes some way to filling this lacuna.

 To do this, he felt it was crucial to send Korda across the Atlantic to make films that would create sympathy for Britain’s war aims.
-This resulted in Lady Hamilton (1941) — called more provocatively in America That Hamilton Woman, though neither title suggests that Lord Nelson, her foil in the film, would get much of a look-in — which became Churchill’s favourite film.
-Having often been a key adviser to Korda, he saw parallels between England’s situation at the start of the war and its spectacular defeat of the Spanish Armada, celebrated in an earlier Korda film, Fire Over England (1937).
+This resulted in what became Churchill’s favourite film, Lady Hamilton (1941) — more provocatively titled That Hamilton Woman in America, though neither title suggests that Lord Nelson, Lady Hamilton’s foil in the film, would get much of a look-in.
+Having often been a key adviser to Korda, Churchill saw parallels between England’s situation at the start of the war and its spectacular defeat of the Spanish Armada, celebrated in an earlier Korda film, Fire Over England (1937).
 Indeed, he increasingly came to see film as a “war weapon.”

 Japan’s bombing of Pearl Harbor obviously played the key role in getting the Americans to the battlefront, but Fleet’s film suggests that we shouldn’t underestimate the effects of the Churchill–Korda offensive.
 One of the history-changing moments he recounts is a crucial meeting between Churchill and Roosevelt, recalled in the film by son Elliott Roosevelt.